Military of Aruba: World War II

-For the Kingdom of the Netherlands, World War II started with the invasion of the Netherlands by Germany on May 10, 1940.
+For the Kingdom of the Netherlands, World War II started with the invasion of the Netherlands by Germany on 10 May 1940.
 Because of the Lago oil refinery at San Nicolas, Aruba was deemed strategically important to the allied war effort and that same night 180 French marines arrived on Aruba to assist the local military.
-On July 6 they were replaced by 120 British soldiers who in turn were replaced by the 4th Battalion Queens Own Cameron Highlanders in September.
-In December an artillery unit from the Dutch East Indies army (KNIL) was also sent to Aruba to improve the defences.
+On 6 July they were replaced by 120 British soldiers who in turn were replaced by the 4th Battalion Queens Own Cameron Highlanders in September.
+In December an artillery unit from the Dutch East Indies Army was sent to Aruba to improve the defences.
 Also in December military service became compulsory and the VKA grew in size.
-All soldiers were billeted near the oil refinery at Savaneta, the present location of the marines barracks.
+All soldiers were billeted near the oil refinery at Savaneta, the present location of the Marine barracks.
 Early 1942, the British troops were replaced by over a thousand American soldiers.
-The Dutch coastal batteries on Aruba and Curaçao engaged U-boats at least three times during World War II, during the Attack on Aruba in February 1942 and again during the Bombardment of Curaçao.
+The Dutch coastal batteries on Aruba and Curaçao engaged U-boats at least three times during World War II, during the attack on Aruba in February 1942 and again during the bombardment of Curaçao.
 Later a Dutch battery on Curaçao engaged another U-boat when it attacked an oil tanker sailing off the island.
 None of the batteries hit their targets.